* This is the Professional Version. *

-BP must be measured twice—first with the patient supine or seated, then after the patient has been standing for ≥ 2 min—on 3 separate days.
+Blood pressure must be measured twice—first with the patient supine or seated, then after the patient has been standing for ≥ 2 min—on 3 separate days.
 The average of these measurements is used for diagnosis.
 BP is classified as normal, prehypertension, or stage 1 (mild) or stage 2 hypertension (see Table: JNC 7 Classification of Blood Pressure in Adults).
-Normal BP is much lower for infants and children (see Blood pressure).
+Normal blood pressure is much lower for infants and children.

 Ideally, BP is measured after the patient rests > 5 min and at different times of day.
 A BP cuff is applied to the upper arm.
 An appropriately sized cuff covers two thirds of the biceps; the bladder is long enough to encircle > 80% of the arm, and bladder width equals at least 40% of the arm’s circumference.
 Thus, obese patients require large cuffs.
 The health care practitioner inflates the cuff above the expected systolic pressure and gradually releases the air while listening over the brachial artery.
 The pressure at which the first heartbeat is heard as the pressure falls is systolic BP.
 Total disappearance of the sound marks diastolic BP.
 The same principles are followed to measure BP in a forearm (radial artery) and thigh (popliteal artery).
 Sphygmomanometers that contain mercury are most accurate.
 Mechanical devices should be calibrated periodically; automated readers are often inaccurate.